 The Jigsaw CABAS® School is an independent day school for children and young people with an autism spectrum disorder.

 The School provides places for up to 60 pupils aged 4 - 19 and operates for 43 weeks per year divided into three terms.
-There is a 1:1 staffing ratio with all pupils receiving an individualised curriculum and comprehensive outreach programme, delivered by a highly qualified specialist teaching team.
+Pupils have individualised curriculum and comprehensive outreach programmes, delivered within one on one and group settings by a highly qualified specialist teaching team.

 We have recently expanded our Assessment Classroom facilities and can now accept pupils across all Key Stages throughout the School Year.
-Please visit Jigsaw Admissions for information on our next open mornings.
+Please visit Jigsaw Admissions for information and dates on our next open mornings.

 The School is supported by The Jigsaw Trust, a UK registered charity.
 The primary objective of the Trust is to improve the lives of those affected by autism through the provision of high quality, accessible, educational and wellbeing services.